spsaucier/clearspend-ui-webdriverio/README.md

 ## Develop automation scripts

-You can write test by using Jasmine framework.
+You can write test by using Cucumber framework.
 You can choose javascript based design pattern or ES6-8 based.
 This project is ES6-8 friendly (via Babel)
 WebdriverIO Docs - https://webdriver.io/docs/api

 ## The Page Object Design Pattern